The hidden structure of innovation networks: Robustness checks

 To test the robustness of our results, we have replicated our analysis on the representations of our system induced by the top-$300$ and top-$700$ most connected nodes and compared them with the one carried out on the main sample.

-As fig.~\ref{fig:robustness}, across all sectors and levels, the complementary cumulative degree distributions (CCDFs) preserve their heavy-tailed shape, with only minor shifts in slope due to the sample size.
-Inventor networks are less heterogeneous and more clustered than organization networks, thus confirming that cohesive small-team structures coexist with few, highly-connected nodes.
-Besides, expanding from $300$ to $700$ nodes does not alter the relative patterns among sectors: AI and BT remain the most clustered, while SC exhibits more even degrees and a lower cohesion.
+As Figs.~\ref{fig:robustness1} and~\ref{fig:robustness2} show, across all sectors and levels, the CCDDs preserve their heavy-tailed shape, with only minor shifts in slope due to the sample size; inventor networks are more clustered than organization networks, thus confirming that cohesive small-team structures coexist with few, highly-connected nodes; expanding from $300$ to $700$ nodes does not alter the relative patterns among sectors: AI and BT remain the most clustered, while SC exhibits the lowest cohesion.
 Overall, thus, the main findings are not affected by the selection of the top actors.

+For what concerns the analysis of the degree distributions, Table~\ref{tab:bootstrap_pvalues_robustness} reports the bootstrap p-value, $p$, for the goodness-of-fit and the log-likelihood ratio, $R$, to compare the descriptions provided by lognormal and power-law distributions, across levels, sectors and network sizes.
+Two findings emerge robustly: \emph{i)} the log-likelihood-ratio consistently favors the lognormal over the power-law across all specifications; \emph{ii)} while inventor networks are compatible with lognormal distributions, for organization networks this holds true only for AI and SC.

-To assess the similarity between partitions, we have computed the \emph{Rand Index} (RI), the \emph{Jaccard Index} (JI) and the \emph{Normalized Mutual Information} (NMI)~\cite{di2025assessing}.
-The RI~\cite{Rand1971} measures the percentage of node pairs that are grouped together and separated in both partitions.
-The Jaccard index~\cite{Jaccard1901} solely focuses on the pairs of nodes that belong to the same cluster in both partitions.
-The NMI~\cite{Danon2005NMI} quantifies the amount of shared information between the two partitions.
+To assess the similarity between partitions, we have computed the Normalized Mutual Information (NMI), the Rand Index (RI) and the Jaccard Index (JI)~\cite{di2025assessing}: the NMI~\cite{Danon2005NMI} quantifies the amount of shared information between the two partitions; the RI~\cite{Rand1971} measures the percentage of node pairs that are grouped together and separated in both partitions; the Jaccard index~\cite{Jaccard1901} solely focuses on the pairs of nodes that belong to the same cluster in both partitions.
 Each index ranges between $0$ and $1$, with $0$ indicating maximum difference and $1$ indicating perfect similarity.